nwrim/dat-empirica/Readme.md

 ## Loading the factors and treatments

-To use the app, you usually need to use treatments and factors.
-Some might be prepared in a `.yaml` file (e.g., `factors.yaml`).
-In the **admin panel**:
+To use the app, you need to set some treatments and factors.
+A simple setting for debug purposes is prepared in a `debug_config.yaml` file.

+In the **admin panel** in the top right corner:

 - click on the **Configuration** button

+![config-mode][config-mode-image]

+[config-mode-image]: ./readme_screenshots/configuration_mode.png

+This will allow you to configure the experiment: Factors, Lobby, and Treatments:

+![config-mode-inside][config-mode-inside-image]

+[config-mode-inside-image]: ./readme_screenshots/configuration_mode_inside.png

 - click on **import**
 - select the `.yaml` file you want to import the factors and treatments from
 - wait a few seconds for the factors and treatments to be imported

 ## Testing the app

+Go back to the Monitoring mode by clicking the "Monitoring" button on the admin panel (in the top right corner).

+![monitoring-mode][monitoring-mode-image]

+[monitoring-mode-image]: ./readme_screenshots/monitoring_mode.png

 To run a game create a new `batch` with the games of treatments you want to use and click start on the batch.

+![batches][batches-img]

+[batches-img]: ./readme_screenshots/new_batch.png

 Open a player tab by going to [https:/localhost:3000/](https:/localhost:3000/) or clicking on **open app**.
+You can put in any arbitrary ID you want to put in.

 The player that you open with [https:/localhost:3000/](https:/localhost:3000/) is cached on your browser.
 Whenever you start a game with this player, your local app will keep that information.
 To play again there are multiple things you can do:
 - Click on the **Reset current session** button on the header of a tab with your player to reset this player, and create a new game for this player to join.
+- Go to the **Players** tab in the admin panel and retire players that have finished or cancelled.

+For debugging multi-player settings, you will need to use treatment setting with **playerCount** factor value set more than one (e.g., the "debug\_two" setting and "debug\_ten" setting).
 - Click on the **New Player** button on the header of a tab with your player to open a new tab with a different player (you will see the id of that player in the title of the tab).
-- Go to the **Players** tab in the admin panel and retire players that have finished or cancelled.
+You do not have to open a new brower window.

 **The app will hot reload as you save changes to your code.**